bennfocus/codex-cli.el/README.md

 - `codex-cli-copy-last-block` re‑send the last injected block

 Multiple sessions per project:
-- `codex-cli-start-session` start a new named session
-- `codex-cli-toggle-session` toggle a named session window
+- Use `C-u M-x codex-cli-toggle` to choose a session when multiple exist; otherwise the last opened session is toggled.
 - `codex-cli-stop-session` stop a named session
 - `codex-cli-list-sessions` show existing sessions
 - `codex-cli-stop-all` stop all sessions for the current project